A company secretary has great duties and responsibilities so here we discuss the company secretary duties and

 Besides the above duties and responsibilities, the Company secretary should be:

 - Responsible and confident in the company.

-- Maintaining secrecy of the company affairs and to act within the authority.
+- Maintaining secrecy of the company affairs and acting within the authority.

 - Ensuring the legal interest of the company.

-The flow chart given above will give an idea about company secretary duties and responsibilities at a glance.
+The flow chart given above will give an idea about the company secretary’s duties and responsibilities at a glance.
 Click on the image for a large view.